tomosh22/practical-3/specification-1/README.md

 2) A prompt will ask you to enter the file's name, this includes the name and extension to be inputted
 3) Each text file uses a character set, enter the name of the character set used within your text file
 4) This program will write the most used words to a csv file, you will be prompted to specify the number of words to be written
-5) You may or may not create a custom graph if you wish to simply type in "y" or "Y" 5.1) Upon doing so you will see a list of characters you can specify to be plotted on your custom graph 5.2) Simply type in a single character within the prompt, like so "Enter a single character: g" 5.3) Then press enter, the same prompt will re-appear "Enter a single character:"
+5) a) You may or may not create a custom graph if you wish to simply type in "y" or "Y"
+5) b) Upon doing so you will see a list of characters you can specify to be plotted on your custom graph
+5) c) Simply type in a single character within the prompt, like so "Enter a single character: f"
+5) d) Then press enter, the same prompt will re-appear "Enter a single character:"
-5.4) From here either type another character you wish to see on your custom graph 5.5) Or type "STOP" and then program will proceed to create the default graph along with your custom graph 5.6) Inputting invalid characters will simply be filtered out instead of the program crashing
+5) e) From here either type another character you wish to see on your custom graph
+5) f) Or type "STOP" and then program will proceed to create the default graph along with your custom graph
+5) g) Inputting invalid characters will simply be filtered out instead of the program crashing

 ##Produce a Markdown file in your repository directory that combines your findings in one place.